Long Live Decentralized Trials

 The evidence is clear: No turning back

-Trial managers may be pivoting to virtual trials out of necessity, but the evidence points to a permanent trend of relying more on virtual medicine, digital technology and patient-centric trial administration.
+Trial managers may be pivoting to virtual or decentralized trials out of necessity, but the evidence points to a permanent trend of relying more on virtual medicine, digital technology and patient-centric trial administration.

 Pharma Times is among many voices that believe “virtual care is here to stay.”
 Not only are regulators and sponsors pressing for more cost-effective virtual technologies, but consumers increasingly demand digital options from caregivers, just as they do in other aspects of their lives.